spa5603/OpsMgr.GenericServiceMonitoring/README.md

 # OpsMgr GenericServiceMonitoring ManagementPack

 ## Introduction:
 It is often necessary to monitor windows services across your entire SCOM environment.
-This ManagementPack processes the services, provided by CSV and detects them into their own class.
-Service wildcard is also possible.
+This MP gives you the ability to easily and quickly discover and monitor hundreds of services.
+The (*)wildcard notation allows great flexibility in discovering the services you are looking for.

 This ManagementPack is currently under development and may contain errors.
 Please always test it in a DEV environment first.